paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 <!-- has also many things: http://papers.nips.cc/paper/5207-deep-neural-networks-for-object-detection.pdf DetectorNet
 interesing DPM  and Fast, Accurate Detection of 100,000 Object Classes on a Single Machine  -->

 With the rise of convolutional networks image classification, CNNs have also been used for the prior localization step.
 Even though network architectures have changed, ConvNets are still used for the complete object detection pipeline.
-With winning ImageNet 2012 object localization challenge AlexNet showed the capabilities of CNNs for how localisation tasks <!--source -->, even though they make no publications on their specific approach {Sermanet 2013 #57}.
-The OverFeat publication {Sermanet 2013 #57} defined the first state-of-the-art approach by winning 2013 challenge <!-- source --> and providing a concrete explanation how ConvNets implement object detection using a sliding-window approach.
+With winning ImageNet 2012 object localization challenge AlexNet showed the capabilities of CNNs for how localisation tasks <!--source -->, even though they make no publications on their specific approach [@Sermanet.2013].
+The OverFeat publication [@Sermanet.2013] defined the first state-of-the-art approach by winning 2013 challenge <!-- source --> and providing a concrete explanation how ConvNets implement object detection using a sliding-window approach.

 Based on the networks introduced with AlexNet and OverFeat two different kinds of networks emerged as shown in figure **xy**: region proposal based and classification (or regression) based networks.
 The first has two stages generating region proposals first and classifying each proposal afterwards.
 The latter threats the detection as a regression or classification problem changing bounding boxes and classification in one stage.